NickMountjoy/pinteresting/README.md

 # Nick One Month Rails

-This is the pinteresting sample application for [*Rails*] (http://onemonthrails.com)
+This is the pinteresting sample application for Me [*Rails*] (http://onemonthrails.com)

 by [Nick Mountjoy]